Trauma & Mental Health Resources

 - For crisis services, call Baltimore Crisis Response at 410-433-5175.

-- Services for groups can be accessed by calling 311 and asking to be referred to the Health Department’s mental health providers, or by sending an email to [email protected].
+- Services for groups can be accessed by calling 311 and asking to be referred to the Health Department’s mental health providers or Email US

 Baltimore Crisis Response (24/7 Mental Health Crises - call 410-433-5175)